DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 It enables the development of many clients
 ## 1.1 Purpose and Intended Audience

-The purpose of this document is to act as a centralized source of information regarding the functional and non-functional requirements for Ethereum's execution layer JSON-RPC API.
-This document is intended for development teams that are planning on implementing a version of the execution layer JSON-RPC API.
+The purpose of this document is to act as a centralized source of information regarding the functional and non-functional requirements for Ethereum's execution layer API.
+This document is intended for development teams that are planning on implementing a version of the execution layer API.
 This document would also be beneficial to but is not intended for anyone interested in learning how the user interacts with Ethereum clients and at the most basic level.

 ## 1.2 Scope

-The Ethereum execution layer JSON-RPC API provides the basis for all external interactions with the Ethereum blockchain.
+The Ethereum execution layer API provides the basis for all external interactions with the Ethereum blockchain.
 The interactions with the Ethereum network can be divided into four categories.
 Transferring ETH, deploy contracts, executing contracts, and administrative tasks.
 The API also provides endpoints that returns historical network and block data.

 ## 1.3 Definitions and Terms
 just listing them here for now not sure exactly what ones I need or don't.